 When does my LEA have to start using the Texas Student Data System (TSDS)?

 Texas's local education agencies (LEAs) began using TSDS in phases starting in the 2013-14 school year; the phase-in schedule for all LEAs is still under discussion, but your LEA will be informed well before its first Public Education Information Management System (PEIMS) submission is due in TSDS.
 Eventually, all LEAs will use the new system to load PEIMS data.
-Visit our Next Steps with TSDS or our Technical Resources pages for more information on implementing TSDS.
+Visit our Technical Resources page for more information on implementing TSDS.

 Are there any special technical requirements for implementing and using TSDS?